Massah and Meribah: The Death of Moses and Aaron

 In the account in the Book of Numbers, but not the account in the Book of Exodus, after the water is produced, Yahweh tells Moses and Aaron that they did not trust him sufficiently to honour him, and as a consequence both Moses and Aaron would die before entering Canaan.
 It is unclear what, exactly, merited their punishment, though the text does make clear that it was Moses alone who spoke to the people and struck the rock; biblical scholars regard this as an example of the Priestly Source's usual subtle denigration of Moses, the hero of the Shiloh priesthood (which rivaled the Aaronids).
 One possible reason for the punishment is that Moses had struck the rock twice, rather than just speaking to it as he had been told to do; another possibility is that he had rashly addressed the Israelites by the phrase you rebels.
 Yet another reason may be that Moses attributes the miracle to his own power and fails to mention the Lord.
 According to Deuteronomy, which textual scholars attribute to a writer who was pro-Moses and anti-Aaron, the punishment was due to the lack of trust in Yahweh that had been exhibited by the Israelites, rather than by Moses.

 Historicity

 Some Biblical scholars see the narrative about Massah and Meribah as having originated as aetiological myths seeking to justify their names.

-Location
+Geographical location

-According to the Book of Exodus, Meribah was a location in Rephidim, while according to the Book of Numbers, Meribah was located at Kadesh in the Wilderness of Zin.
-Textual scholars attribute the difference to the different sources from which these passages derive, and regard both mentions of Meribah as referring to the same place.
-The Septuagint, Targums, and the Vulgate deal with the issue by regarding the Meribah in the Book of Numbers as simply being a common noun, rather than a place-name, rendering Me Meribath-Kadesh as the waters of strife in Kadesh rather than as the waters of Meribah in Kadesh.
+According to Exodus, Massah was one of the stops on the route taken by the Israeite's during their sojourn after the Exodus from Egypt (Exodus 17).
+Massah is elsewhere named as one of the twelve sons of Ishmael (Genesis 25:14), who inhabited the region of northwestern Arabia, located near Tayma.
+This is corroborated by some extra-biblical sources, especially Assyrian inscriptions from the time of Tiglath-Pileser III.